Patrick Dewaere: Success and depression

 Patrick Dewaere became one of the most popular actors in French cinema in the 1970s.
-Between 1977 and 1982, he was nominated five times to the Césars in the "Best Actor" category, the most important award in France.
+Between 1977 and 1982, he received five nominations for César Award for Best Actor, the most important award in France.
 In his work, Dewaere was restless and very conscientious, which may have caused his depressed mood.
 He also had serious drug problems, and it is known that he had been sexually abused as a child.
 He consolidated his status as a savage and ruthless actor in Alain Corneau’s cult film Série noire (1979).
-In his roles, Dewaere was long attached to the kind of young rebel.
+In his roles, Dewaere was for a long while attached to the image of young rebel.
 Only in his later films did his comic and dramatic diversity manifest itself.
 He often worked with director Bertrand Blier.

-In 1980, Dewaere hit a journalist who had announced against his will his union with Elsa Chalier.
-Subsequently, the actor was ignored by the French press, his name was even abbreviated with his initials (P.D).
+In 1980, Dewaere hit a journalist who had announced against his will his relationship with Elsa Chalier.
+Subsequently, the actor was ignored by the French press; his name was even abbreviated with his initials (P.D).

 Personal life

 For eleven years Dewaere was married to French actress Sotha.
-In the early 1970s, he became the companion of French actress Miou-Miou, until they separated in 1976.
-They had one daughter.
-Shortly before the release of Paradis Pour Tous (1982), a black comedy where his character tries to commit suicide, the actor shot himself in his house in Paris.
+In the early 1970s, he became the companion of French actress Miou-Miou; she left Dewaere for singer Julien Clerc, shortly before the shooting of F...like Fairbanks, in which both play a couple in separation.
+They had one daughter, Angèle (1974).
+He had another daughter, French actress Lola Dewaere with Elsa Chalier.
+Chalier left him in 1982 for his best friend Coluche.

+Shortly afterwards, on 16 July 1982, facing financial and addiction problems, Dewaere shot himself in his house in Paris with a rifle Coluche had gifted him long ago.
 He was 35 years old.

-He is the father of French actress Lola Dewaere with Elsa Chalier.

-Death

-Elsa Chalier left him in 1982 for his best friend Coluche.
-Shortly afterwards, on 16 July 1982, Dewaere shot himself in his house in Paris with a rifle Coluche had gifted him long ago.
-He also had financial and addiction problems.
-At the time, he was preparing for the film Édith et Marcel by Claude Lelouch, where he was to play the boxer Marcel Cerdan.
+Paradis Pour Tous (1982), a black comedy where his character tries to commit suicide, was released later that year.
+At the time of his death, he was preparing for the film Édith et Marcel by Claude Lelouch, where he was to play the boxer Marcel Cerdan.
 He was buried in the cemetery of Saint-Lambert-du-Lattay, in the grave of his in-laws.

-Distinctions
+Recognition

 Italian actors Michele Placido, Franco Nero, with Patrick Dewaere (far right) and Miou-Miou, during the filming of the Italian film Marcia trionfale (1975).

 In 1975, Dewaere received the Crystal Star of the Best Actor for The Best Way to Walk, shared with Patrick Bouchitey.
 This "half trophy" was the only award the profession gave him.

 Between 1976 and 1982, the Académie des arts et techniques du cinéma français nominated the actor six times for the César, but never gave him the award: